 I look at a lot of Japan-related websites in my spare time (for hopefully obvious reasons), and every now and then I'll see a post like this:

-And it’s not just Japan-specific site where people ask these questions; you can find them on general question sites like Yahoo!
+And it's not just Japan-specific sites where people ask these questions; you can find them on general question sites like Yahoo!
 Answers too.

-A lot of people, when they see a swastika, immediately think of Nazis.
-I don’t really blame them; World War 2 and Nazi Germany tend to get a ton attention in popular media (I’m looking at you, History Channel).
+A lot of people, when they see a swastika, immediately think of the Nazis.
+I don't really blame them; World War II and Nazi Germany tend to get a ton attention in popular media (I'm looking at you, History Channel).

-But in Japan (and a lot of Asia), the swastika doesn’t stand for the Nazis or anti-Semitism or any of that awful history.
+But in Japan (and most of Asia), the swastika doesn't stand for the Nazis or anti-Semitism or any of that awful stuff.

 The swastika has been used in tons of different cultures all over the world for tens of thousands of years.
-It just seems to be one of those simple, geometric symbols that developed independently in different cultures throughout history.
+It just seems to be one of those simple, geometric symbols that developed independently in different places and times throughout history.

 The swastika was usually used in a religious or cultural way.
-Native American tribes (like the Navajo) used the swastika in healing rituals; in European history, the symbol was associated with Norse gods like Thor or Odin; and in Asia, the symbol had strong ties to Hinduism and Buddhism.
+Native American tribes (like the Navajo) used the swastika in healing rituals.
+In European history, the symbol was associated with Norse gods like Thor and Odin.
+And in Asia, the symbol had strong ties to Hinduism and Buddhism.

-The name “swastika” itself is from the Sanskrit word “स्वस्तिक,” which basically translates to “lucky charm” (not to be confused with the breakfast cereal).
+The name "swastika" itself is from the Sanskrit word स्वस्तिक, which basically translates to "lucky charm" (not to be confused with the delicious breakfast cereal).

 For most of human history, the swastika stood as a holy, positive symbol.
 Then, the Nazis came along.

 During their time, the Nazis plundered and appropriated lots of imagery from different cultures for their own purposes.
-This included not only the swastika (which they thought stood for Aryan pride), but they also stole symbols from Norse, German, Celtic, and other European cultures.
+This included not only the swastika (which they thought stood for Aryan pride), but symbols from Norse, German, Celtic, and other European cultures.